-The interviews' analysis revealed that the mistreatment-prevention training was perceived as dealing with an essential and relevant organizational topic that can take place in any organization, particularly within the public sector, given it highly hierarchical structure and tenure structure.
-This view prevailed, although the department's climate in which the training was held was overall positive.
-The analysis of the interviews further revealed impacts of the training corresponding with the four pillars of lifelong Learning (Delros, 1996): learning to know, learning to do, learning to be and learning to live together that created an overall positive view of the training, alongside points for improvement.
+Analysis of the interview responses revealed that the mistreatment prevention training was perceived as dealing with an essential and relevant organizational issue that can arise in any organization, and particularly within the public sector, given its highly hierarchical and tenure-based structure.
+This view was prevalent, although the climate of the department in which the training was held was perceived as positive overall.
+The analysis also revealed impacts of the training corresponding to the four pillars of lifelong learning [24], learning to know, learning to do, learning to be, and learning to live together), that created an overall positive view of the training, alongside points for improvement.

+[INSERT TABLE 1 NEAR HERE]

-Table 1: themes related to the four lifelong learning pillars:-insert table X here-
+Table 1: Themes related to the four pillars of lifelong learning